jazzscheme/jazz/Readme.txt

 To launch Jedi, the Jazz IDE, you will first need to build it using (bjedi).
 If it's the first time you build Jedi, it is recommended for better performance that you quit Gambit and relaunch so the newly compiled files get loaded.

-The (j) command will then launch the Jedi IDE.
+The (jedi) command will then launch the Jedi IDE.

 Debug
 -----